-Qty.
+Tool List Qty.

-1
+Floor jack 1

-4
+Jack stands

-4
+Chocks 4

-Some servicing operations may require the vehicle be raised.
+Some servicing operations may require the vehicle to be raised.

 To prevent possible injury or death resulting from a vehicle falling from a jack, be sure the vehicle is on a firm and level surface.
 Never get under a vehicle while it is supported by a jack.
 Use jack stands and test the stability of the vehicle on the stands.
 Always place chocks in front and behind the wheels not being raised.
 Use extreme care since the vehicle is extremely unstable during the lifting process.